sniclasj/milestone-one-2.0/README.md

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fsniclasj.github.io%2Fsj-fitness%2F)
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fsniclasj.github.io%2Fsj-fitness%2F).
+However, XXX.
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fsniclasj.github.io%2Fsj-fitness%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fsniclasj.github.io%2Fsj-fitness%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
+However, XXX.
+- Lighthouse
+  - XXX

 ### Unfixed Bugs

-- XXX
+- There are no known unfixed bugs at present.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - XXX
+The live link can be found here - [SJ Fitness](https://sniclasj.github.io/sj-fitness/)

 ## Credits

 ### Content

-- I utilised and modified the following code to create a placeholder for my dropdown list on the Join Us page (https://stackoverflow.com/questions/5805059/how-do-i-make-a-placeholder-for-a-select-box)
+- I utilised and modified the following code to create a placeholder for my dropdown list on the Join Us page: (https://stackoverflow.com/questions/5805059/how-do-i-make-a-placeholder-for-a-select-box).
-- I populated the 'action' section of my form with the following url (https://formdump.codeinstitute.net).
+- I populated the 'action' section of my form with the following URL: (https://formdump.codeinstitute.net).

 ### Media

-- The photo used on the landing/home page was taken from (https://simplifaster.com/articles/weightlifting-progressions-tall-long-limbed-athletes/).
+- The photo used on the landing/home page was taken from: (https://simplifaster.com/articles/weightlifting-progressions-tall-long-limbed-athletes/).
 - The icons used for the Pricing tiers and for the social media icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- The video used on the Join Us page is from (https://www.pexels.com/video/silhouette-of-friends-doing-high-five-8692158/)
+- The video used on the Join Us page is from: (https://www.pexels.com/video/silhouette-of-friends-doing-high-five-8692158/)